Gendozz505/Tempeh-Incubator/README.md

   red LED

   AC power adapter 9V

   heating element

-connect all your periferia as described below
+connect all your periferia as described below:

   DHT22 data pin to port 2

   UP button pin to port 12

   DOWN button pin to port 13

   green LED (anode) to port 3

   red LED (anode) to port 5

   Relay data pin to port 4

  !!!IMPORTANT!!!
  Do not connect relay VCC pin to 5V port of arduino to avoid overload.
 Insted you may solder it to "tip connector" or use special shield.